Get Your Mental Health Support Letter Online

 Mental Health Support Letter — GP Letter for Workplace, Housing, Education and Benefits

-MedicalCert issues mental health support letters following individual clinical review — same day, no appointment needed, from £39.
+Unlike a sick note, which documents absence from work, a mental health support letter focuses on ongoing functional impact and the adjustments or accommodations that are clinically supported.
+MedicalCert issues mental health support letters following individual clinical review.
+Same day delivery, no appointment needed.
 Full refund if a letter cannot be issued on clinical grounds.

 🧠